Jbleezy/BO2-Reimagined/README.md

 * Added buildable table hint strings on buildable purchase
 * Quest: all 5 signs must be meleed for wisp to spawn
 * Quest: changed number of targets that need to be hit to 20 multiplied by the amount of player
+* Quest: perks given on completion are no longer permament
 * Quest: completion button always activatable after completing the quest
 * Quest (Maxis): no longer need to activate the Time Bomb to be able to spawn the 2nd wisp
 * Quest (Maxis): no longer need to activate the lever in the Mansion before activating the bells